 How to Store

-If you have leftovers, place your drink in the refrigerator and finish it by the end of the day.
+If you have leftovers, place your pink drink in the refrigerator and finish it by the end of the day.
 The longer the strawberries sit in the drink, the soggier they will become.
 Plus, if you leave ice in the drink, it will dilute it over time.

 Serve this Starbucks cult classic with Starbucks egg bites, croissants, breakfast sandwiches, cranberry bliss bars, iced lemon loaf cake, vanilla lavender scones, or lemon cake pops.
 It’s like having a Starbucks right in your own kitchen!